goldfishlaser/usb-a-magnetic-breakaway/README.md

 # usb-a-magnetic-breakaway

 This repo is for documenting and providing the design requirements for an open-source USB-A magnetic breakaway connector.
 Originally created to be a solution for BusKill cables.
-I am no longer directly associated with the Buskill project, but welcome the continued use of these files towards those ends.
+I am no longer directly associated with the BusKill project, but welcome the continued use of these files towards those ends.
 Perhaps you have another reason you want to quickly magnetically detach a USB?
 Then here's your thing.
 This project is a Work In Progress and it welcomes contributors.

 ##  What's New?